crileyarch/eks-demonstration/README.md

 ![image](./images/acm-2.png)

 Because the application is using Classic LoadBalancers to front the React, Spring and NodeJS services, the Helm chart needs to be updated, specifically the service.yaml and values.yaml.
+The helm charts for this demonstration are under: https://github.com/crileyarch/eks-demonstration/tree/master/octank-infrastructure/helm

 ```
 #service.yaml